AndMastro/EpiDetect/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54) ![TensorFlow](https://img.shields.io/badge/TensorFlow-%23FF6F00.svg?style=for-the-badge&logo=TensorFlow&logoColor=white)

 # A Novel Explainable Deep-Learning Approach For Network Analysis of Epistatic Interaction
 Detection of SNP-SNP epistasis via neural network models interpretation.
-This is the official repository of the work "A Novel Deep Learning Approach For Network Analysis of Epistatic Interactions".
+This is the official repository of the work "A Novel Deep-Learning Approach For Network Analysis of Epistatic Interactions".

 This repository contains the implementation of the EpiCID algorithm for explainability and of the centrality analysis framework of EpiDetect.